SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 - Assets exposed in a public origin are accessible by everyone anonymously.
 - If you remove an asset from a public origin, the asset may continue to be available for up to 30 days from the cache; however, we will invalidate links to the asset in the CDN within 15 minutes.
 - When you host style sheets (CSS files) in a public origin, you can use relative paths and URIs within the code.
 This means that you can reference the location of background images and other objects relative to the location of the asset that's calling it.
 - While you can hard code a public origin's URL, doing so is not recommended.
 The reason for this is that if access to the CDN becomes unavailable, the URL will not automatically resolve to your organization in SharePoint Online and might result in broken links and other errors.
-The recommendation is therefore to use SharePoint URLs and have SharePoint automatically rewrite the URL to the public CDN URL when it's enabled.
+Therefore, the recommendation is to use SharePoint URLs and have SharePoint automatically rewrite the URL to the public CDN URL when it's enabled.
 - The default file types that are included for public origins are .css, .eot, .gif, .ico, .jpeg, .jpg, .js, .map, .png, .svg, .ttf, and .woff.
-You can specify additional file types by changing the CDN's configuration.
+You can specify additional file types by changing the [CDN's configuration](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenantcdnpolicy?view=sharepoint-ps).
 - If you want, you can configure a policy to exclude assets that have been identified by site classifications that you specify.
 For example, you can choose to exclude all assets that are marked as "confidential" or "restricted" even if they are an allowed file type and are located in a public origin.

 ### Office 365 Private CDN